 - Place the salted tomatoes on the paper towels to let the salt work its magic and pull out any extra liquid from the tomatoes.

-- After 20-30 minutes, blot the tomatoes with dry paper towels.
+- After 20-30 minutes, (or up to 8 hours) blot the tomatoes with dry paper towels.
 They are now ready to use for the pie!

 There is always someone in the group that does not consider a meatless dish a ‘real meal’.
 Well, to satisfy this request, simply add bacon to the mix.
-Cook about 4 slices of bacon, extra crispy, and crumble it into pieces to add to the cheese and mayo mixture.
+Cook about 4 slices of bacon and crumble it into pieces to add to the cheese and mayo mixture.
 Complete the meal with a fresh garden salad or my grilled corn on the cob.

 Tomato Pie